Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 Many of the projects I enjoy are with real estate investors who are purchasing Santa Barbara and Montecito, CA fixer upper properties.
 Custom designed Spanish chimneys are just one way to ramp up the charm of those investments.

-A Spanish home design drawing by Jeff Doubet.
-In this concept sketch I propose a couple of Spanish chimneys to help transform the original fixer upper.
-Click to see the entire Before and After photo sequence of this Spanish-style courtyard home.
 In the sketch you can see a hint of the clay chimney pot idea on the left, with a custom Spanish chimney design on the right.

-a Scaffold is in Front of a Custom Spanish Style Chimney in the Weatherproofing Stage of Construction at a Custom Spanish Home in Santa Barbara California
+A scaffold is in front of a custom Spanish style chimney in the weatherproofing stage of construction at a custom Spanish home in Santa Barbara California

 Construction Photo 2: This custom chimney was built with steel studs and is shown being waterproofed for the upcoming 1.25″ thick stucco that will transform it into an architectural feature.